Ludwik Denderys

-Ludwik Denderys (born 26 April 1944) is a Polish boxer.
+Ludwik Denderys (26 April 1944 – 13 February 2024) was a Polish boxer.
 He competed in the men's heavyweight event at the 1972 Summer Olympics but lost his opening bout to Teófilo Stevenson of Cuba.
 Danderys was born in what is now Western Ukraine and was affiliated with the Gwardia Wrocław boxing club.
+Denderys died in February 2024, at the age of 79.